AbhishekSharda/EDA-of-US-accidents--2.8-million-records-/README.md

-# EDA on US accidents from 2016 to 2021 (Over 2.5 million records)

-## Introduction
+## Introduction:

-In this project I attempted to gain meaningful insights from a huge list of features present in data set.
-Dataset contains accident records from US cities that span across nationwide from year 2016 to 2021
+This project aims to perform an Exploratory Data Analysis on the US accidents dataset from 2016 to 2021, which consists of over 2.5 million accident records across the US cities.
+The primary objective of this analysis is to gain meaningful insights from the available features in the dataset and draw conclusions that can help in improving the overall road safety.

-## Data Preparation and Cleaning
+## Data Preparation and Cleaning:
-    Operations attempted in this section:-
-     -Load file using Pandas:
-        *  Imported required libraries like pandas, opendatsets

-        *  Used Kaggle API to download dataset directly   to google colab.

-     -Look at information about data and its columns

-        * Checked basic information abut my dataset, eg. number of records,shape,stats.

-     -Fix any missing or incorrect values
-        *  Checked for missing values present in my dataset
+In this section, the necessary libraries were imported, and the dataset was downloaded using the Kaggle API.
+The basic information about the dataset, such as the number of records, shape, and statistics, was analyzed.
+Furthermore, missing values were identified, and steps were taken to fix them.

-## Exploratory Data Analysis
+## Exploratory Data Analysis:

+In this section, an in-depth analysis of the dataset was performed.
+Various aspects, such as the most affected cities by accidents, the hours, days of the week, and months that witness the most number of accidents, the impact of having a bump and a roundabout on accidents, and the impact of visibility on the severity of accidents, were analyzed.
+Clean and simple visualizations were used to answer the questions developed during the analysis.

+## Questions:

+A list of questions was developed to help in performing the EDA.
+Some of the questions answered during the analysis are:

-    * Performed indepth analysis on cities feature, to check most affected cities by accidents.
+What are the most affected cities by accidents?

-    * Visualised which hour, day of the week and month witnesses most number of accidents
+Which hour, day of the week, and month witnesses the most number of accidents?

-    * Analyzed if having bump can increase the chances of accidents.
+Does having a bump increase the chances of accidents?

-    * Analyzed if rounabout is a factor contributing to accidents

-    * Further compared severity of accident and visibility and their combination causing an increased number of accidents or not?

-## Questions
-Added a list of questions to my notebook that i developed while performing EDA, and answered each of them with help of clean and simple visualisations in the notebook itself
+Does a roundabout contribute to accidents?

+Does visibility impact the severity of accidents?

-## Summary and Conclusion
+## Summary and Conclusion:

-This section contains list of insights that I obtained while answering all the questions i developed while performing EDA.
+The insights obtained from answering the questions developed during the analysis are listed in this section.
+The analysis revealed that Los Angeles and Houston were the most affected cities by accidents, and accidents were more frequent during rush hours and on Fridays.
+Furthermore, accidents involving a bump and a roundabout were less frequent than those that did not involve them.
+Additionally, a combination of low visibility and severe weather conditions increased the chances of severe accidents.

+Overall, this EDA provides useful insights into the US accidents dataset from 2016 to 2021, which can help in improving the overall road safety.
+The analysis also demonstrates the importance of data-driven decision-making in identifying areas of improvement and taking necessary steps to reduce the number of accidents.